WHEN THE MESS MET THE PRESS

 David Chalmers, The Character of Consciousness, 2010 Oxford Books:

 a claim about the reality that underlies physics itself.
 Alternatively, it

 might say something about the nature of our minds, or the creation of

-SERIOUS/ HUMOROUS COMPARISONS (and the point of this posting)
+SERIOUS/ HUMOROUS COMPARISONS (and point of this post)

 The Nov.
 2016 U.S. and New York City premier of “Fantastic Beasts and

-the Nov 2016 Presidential election of Donald J. Trump.
+Beast, the Nov 2016 Presidential election of Donald J. Trump.
 Despite

-one being fictional they have some things in common that go beyond release dates.
+one being fictional they have things in common beyond release dates.